 - 1. Prepare laboratory reports that clearly communicate experimental information in a logical and scientific manner. - 2.
-Conduct basic laboratory experiments involving classical mechanics. - 3.
-Relate physical observations and measurements involving classical mechanics to theoretical principles. - 4.
+Conduct basic laboratory experiments involving electricity and magnetism. - 3.
+Relate physical observations and measurements involving electricity and magnetism to theoretical principles. - 4.
 Evaluate the accuracy of physical measurements and the potential sources of error in the measurements. - 5.
-Design fundamental experiments involving principles of classical mechanics. - 6.
-Identify appropriate sources of information for conducting laboratory experiments involving classical mechanics.
+Design fundamental experiments involving principles of electricity and magnetism. - 6.
+Identify appropriate sources of information for conducting laboratory experiments involving electricity and magnetism.